open-policy-agent/gatekeeper/README.md

 ## Finalizers

-### Why does Gatekeeper add sync finalizers?

-When Gatekeeper syncs resources it's adding them to OPA's internal cache.
-This cache may be used by constraints to render decisions.
-Because of this stale data is bad.
-It can lead to invalid rejections (e.g. when a uniqueness constraint is violated because an update conflicts with a since-deleted resource), or invalid acceptance (e.g. if a constraint uses the cache to make sure a Deployment exists before a Service can be created).
-Finalizers help avoid stale state by making sure Gatekeeper has processed the deletion and removed the object from its cache before the API Server can garbage collect the object.

 ### How can I remove finalizers?
 Why are they hanging around?

 If Gatekeeper is running, it should automatically clean up the finalizer.
 If it